tldr-pages/tldr/pages/common/yadm-clone.md

 `yadm clone {{remote-repo}} --w {{worktree-file}}`

-- If you want to change the branch that yadm get's files from:
+- If you want to change the branch that yadm gets files from:

 `yadm clone {{remote-repo}} -b {{branch}}`